microsoft/dstoolkit-time-series-forecasting/docs/how_to_add_models_to_the_framework.md

 ## Step-4:  Create class and the functions

 - Create a class for the model object
-<br>Below is example snippet showing the model class
+<br>Below is an example snippet showing the model class
 <br>Prophet- Univariate<br>
 ![prophet_class](./images/prophet_class.png)<br>
 <br>RandomForest-Multivariate<br>